mrBackSlash-it/meteonet2/README.md

 ### What does it do?
 WeatherLab360 displays data fetched from the [meteonet](https://github.com/meteogargano/meteonet) API.
+**V2 API is currently under planning.
+Developement has not started yet.**
-This app is built with ReactJS and is licensed under the MIT License.
+This app is built with VueJS and is licensed under the MIT License.

 ### Contributing
 All contributions are welcome.
-Please send an email to [ziofil@gmail.com](mailto:ziofil@gmail.com) or [vittorio@mrbackslash.it](mailto:vittorio@mrbackslash.it).
+Please send an email to[vittorio@mrbackslash.it](mailto:vittorio@mrbackslash.it) (Frontend and API related stuff) or [ziofil@gmail.com](mailto:ziofil@gmail.com) (Backend).
 Pull requests are welcome but please describe well what you are changing and follow the code standards of the other files.

 ### Original Authors